vorobel/my-Webpack-template/README.md

     2. Run "npm i"

     3.1.
-To start the dev server in development mode, enter **npm start**
+To start the dev server in development mode, enter "npm start"

     3.2.
-To build the project in development mode enter **npm run dev**
+To build the project in development mode enter "npm run dev"

     3.3.
-To build the project in production mode, enter ** npm run build **
+To build the project in production mode, enter "npm run build"